 - d. annoying phone calls, under Penal Code 653m PC, or

 - e. any felony involving violence against another person (e.g., murder, under Penal Code 187 PC).8

 If all of these conditions are met, then:

 - the private citizen can legally record the conversation, and

 - the recording can be admitted as evidence.9

 5. What are the rules for surveillance and video cameras?

-There are no laws prohibiting a private person to:
+There is no laws that prohibits a private person to:

 - using video surveillance cameras,